 There are a number of risk factors associated with the development of diabetic glomerulopathy.
 Persistent hyperglycemia, or glucotoxicity, plays a primary role.
-It is well known that controlling glucose levels is important in preventing or delaying the onset of long-term complications of diabetes such as diabetic glomerulopathy.
+It is well known that controlling glucose levels is important in preventing or delaying the onset of long-term complications of diabetes, such as diabetic glomerulopathy.

 Aside from hyperglycemia, there are other factors at play as well.
-These include hypertension, hyperlipidemia, smoking, physical inactivity, and high dietary intake of fat and protein.
+These include hypertension, hyperlipidemia, smoking, physical inactivity and high dietary intake of fat and protein.

 Genetic factors also play an important role.
-A family history of diabetic glomerulopathy is associated with heightened risk.
+A family history of diabetic glomerulopathy is associated with a heightened risk.
 Gene polymorphisms involving the renin-angiotensin-aldosterone axis have also been implicated.

 Pathology and Pathophysiology of Diabetic Glomerulopathy

-Diabetic glomerulopathy at cellular level
+Diabetic glomerulopathy at a cellular level

 The key features of diabetic glomerulopathy include thickening of the capillary basement membrane, diffuse mesangial sclerosis, as well as nodular glomerular sclerosis.
 The histopathologic appearance of diabetic glomerulopathy is predominantly similar in type 1 and 2 diabetes.